geoserver/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

 As mentioned before the files could located in any part of the file system.

-In this tutorial the chosen MOSAIC_DIR direcory is called ``hydroalp`` and is placed under the root of the GEOSERVER_DATA_DIR.
+In this tutorial the chosen MOSAIC_DIR directory is called ``hydroalp`` and is placed under the root of the GEOSERVER_DATA_DIR.

 Configure the MOSAIC_DIR: